HMarzban/SPiece/Raspberry_pi/Wifi_configuration.md

 configuration of raspberry pi wifi for hotspot / access poin
 =============

-my senario for these wase, wifi on board and dongle withc i plugged in to raspberry pi in this case we have two WLAN0 and WLAN1, wlan0 must onboard wifi and wlan1 must be for wifi dongle.
+my scenario for this wase, wifi on board and dongle which I plugged into the raspberry pi in this case, we have two WLAN0 and WLAN1, wlan0 must onboard wifi and wlan1 must be for wifi dongle.

-so i want configure one access point for outdoor device to connect to raspberry pi and communicat and get order from it, like iot device, the other wifi is for internet connection and bring out internet from another accespoint to RPI device.
+so I want to configure one access point for the outdoor device to connect to RaspberryPi and communicate and get an order from it, like IOT device, the other wifi is for internet connection and bring out internet from another access point to RPI device.

-after install raspberry pi on SD card and run it, follow step by step configuration below:
+after installing raspberry pi on SD card and run it, follow step by step configuration below:

 # How to use

 `
 $ sudo apt update
 `
-This command will not actually update any software on the system, but will download the latest package lists from the software repositories so that Raspbian will be aware of all new software available along with dependencies.
+This command will not actually update any software on the system but will download the latest package lists from the software repositories so that Raspbian will be aware of all new software available along with dependencies.

 Next, run the following command to upgrade any packages installed on your system that need upgrades:
 `